 The Blue Milk is a little different texture at Oga’s Cantina and is more bearable.
 Plus it comes with a cookie that reminds me of a Samoa Girl Scout Cookie.
 So if you want to try it, I suggest starting at Oga’s.

 Yobshrimp Noodle Salad/Surabat Shrimp & Noodle Salad at Docking Bay 7

+*This item is not currently on the menu.
 This was an entrée we all agreed was not very good.
 I like shrimp, so I was excited for it.
 The noodles and shrimp are chilled and the sauce tastes like an italian salad dressing.
 There just wasn’t anything noteworthy for me to recommend eating this when there’s other food worth trying at Galaxy’s Edge.